CoulterRolph/Capstone_Opencv/jetson/README.md

 python3 gui/gui.py
 ```

-The GUI opens with three main sections:
+The GUI should open with three main pages:

 ```text
 Start Training